- How much is gap insurance in Ohio?

 Where to buy gap insurance in Ohio

 Many insurance companies, including major carriers, offer gap insurance in Ohio.
-It's relatively easy to add coverage to your current auto insurance policy.
+You can easily add this coverage to your existing auto insurance policy or buy a standalone policy.

 Methodology